exercism/r/exercises/concept/need-for-speed/.docs/instructions.md

 - speed
 - battery_drain
 - battery
-- distance
+- distance_traveled

 Allow creating a remote controlled car by defining a function `new_car` that takes the speed of the car in meters, and the battery drain percentage as its two parameters and returns a `car` list.

-For a new car, the battery is at 100% and the distance is zero.
+For a new car, the battery is at 100% and the distance traveled is zero.

 ```R
 speed <- 5